 |Total study hours||200|

-- develop a professional and international approach to Creative Writing with regard to potential audiences, commissioning editors, markets, publication, digital opportunities and how to access them
+Through guided readings, discussions and craft-focussed workshops, they will develop a professional and international approach to creative writing with regard to potential audiences, commissioning editors, markets, publication, digital opportunities and how to access them.

 This module will be taught by a programme of weekly sessions over twelve weeks.
 The sessions will combine workshops, writing practice, seminar discussion, and research tasks.
 Students will reflect critically on their learning and on their personal creative practice, through peer and tutor feedback, workshops, and tutorials.
 The module will involve a good amount of guided self-analysis that takes account of personal, academic and practical skills and professional profile development.
 The module will incorporate guest speakers when appropriate and may include guided visits to theatre, galleries and/or specific libraries.
 Independent learning will include guided reading, weekly research and writing tasks, set texts and preparation for seminars.
 Students will be encouraged to carry out independent research and incorporate it critically into their writings.